Defective verb: Swedish

 The auxiliary verb måste lacks an infinitive, except in Swedish dialects spoken in Finland.
 Also, the verb is unique in that the form måste serves as both a present and past form.
 The supine måst is rare.

+Telugu

+The verb కావాలి kāvāli "want/to be wanted" does not inflect for tense, person, or aspect.

 Turkish

 While the Turkish copula is not considered a verb in modern Turkish, it originated as the defective verb *imek — which is now written and pronounced as a suffix of the predicate. *İmek and the suffixes derived from it exist in only a few tenses; it is replaced by negative değil in the tenses originally supplied by *imek, and remaining forms by olmak otherwise.

 The verb can be conjugated only in certain tenses: past idi, inferential perfective imiş, conditional ise, and (non-finite) personal past participle idük (usable with possessive suffixes, notice the form was irregular).